sukcinitas/up-up/README.md

 ## Setup

-Check the app [here](https://up-up.herokuapp.com/) (it takes ~ 10 seconds for the sleeping app on Heroku to wake up) or clone this repository - `git clone https://github.com/sukcinitas/voting-app.git`, install dependencies -
-`npm install` (you will need `npm` and `node` installed globally)
+Clone this repository - `git clone https://github.com/sukcinitas/voting-app.git`, install dependencies - `npm install` (you will need `npm` and `node` installed globally)

 - `npm run dev` - to run the app on [localhost:3000](http://localhost:3000/)